DataONEorg/hashstore-java/README.md

 - pid (persistent identifier) reference files
 - cid (content identifier) reference files

 These reference files are implemented in HashStore underneath the hood with no expectation for modification from the calling app/client.
-The one and only exception to this process when the calling client/app does not have an identifier, and solely stores an objects raw bytes in HashStore (calling `storeObject(InputStream)`).
+The one and only exception to this process is when the calling client/app does not have an identifier, and solely stores an objects raw bytes in HashStore (calling `storeObject(InputStream)`).

 **'pid' Reference Files**
 - Pid (persistent identifier) reference files are created when storing an object with an identifier.